 Supported P294.
 Proposed that a review be undertaken to seek views on whether a zero tolerance approach to agricultural and veterinary chemicals and/or their metabolites is appropriate for chemicals where the APVMA has indicated an MRL is not necessary.
-If this is not considered more fully, this may lead to a situation where a chemical is present has been assessed as not requiring an MRL, yet its presence would then be illegal.
-Also propose that a review of Standard 1.4.1 - Contaminants and Natural Toxicants may be necessary, as there appear to be similarities with Standard 1.4.2
+If this was not considered more fully, this may lead to a situation where the presence of a chemical is illegal, even though it has been assessed as not requiring an MRL.
+Also proposed that a review of Standard 1.4.1 - Contaminants and Natural Toxicants might be necessary, as there appeared to be similarities with Standard 1.4.2

-FSANZ agrees with this and is proposing to consider these issues more comprehensively in consultation with the State/Territory jurisdictions and other stakeholders at Final Assessment.
+FSANZ agrees with this and is proposing to consider these issues more comprehensively as detailed in Section 4.3 above.